-Urvashi Bahuguna’s debut poetry collection, Terrarium (originally called Mudscope), was selected for the 2017 Emerging Poets Prize by Aimee Nezhukumatathil and will be published late 2018 by The Great Indian Poetry Collective.
+Urvashi Bahuguna’s debut poetry collection, Terrarium (originally called Mudscope), was selected for the 2017 Emerging Poets Prize by Aimee Nezhukumatathil and will be published on 8th February, 2019 by The (Great) Indian Poetry Collective.
 Aimee described the collection as “charming and powerful [with the] terrain and radiant heart of these poems prickling and shimmering with a vibrancy hardly ever seen in a debut.”

 Her work has been recognized by a Charles Wallace India Trust Fellowship, a Sangam House fellowship, an Eclectica Spotlight Author Prize, a TOTO Award for Creative Writing, a Wingword Poetry Prize, and nominations for Best of the Net and the Pushcart Prize.